Ski Mask the Slump God: 2014–2017: Mainstream debut

 Following Goulbourne's release from detention, he formed the rap group "Very Rare" with XXXTentacion and released his first song "Catch Me" on the streaming service SoundCloud.
 Goulbourne eventually co-founded XXXTentacion's collective Members Only after the release of Members Only Vol. 1, a collaboration mixtape with XXXTentacion, in 2015.
 The mixtape would eventually be followed up with Members Only, Vol. 2 and then Members Only, Vol. 3 on June 26, 2017.

 Goulbourne released multiple singles on the SoundCloud platform including "Catch Me Outside", "Where's the Blow" featuring Lil Pump, "Stunt!" featuring UnoTheActivist, "Life Is Short", "Like a Soccer Mom", "Take a Step Back", and "BabyWipe".
 Goulbourne has performed twice at the Rolling Loud Festival and has released songs with other artists including Offset, Lil Yachty, A$AP Ferg, Lil Peep, Desiigner, and Denzel Curry.
 Goulbourne has also collaborated with artists from the 88Rising label including the Higher Brothers and Keith Ape.
 Goulbourne also worked with Timbaland, who he had previously said was his favorite producer.

 In May 2016, Goulbourne released his first mixtape Drown in Designer, which included the songs "Take a Step Back", which was later certified Gold, and "Where's the Blow".
 In June 2017, Goulbourne released his debut commercial mixtape You Will Regret under Victor Victor Worldwide and Republic Records.

-2018–present: Stokeley, Sin City The Mixtape, and 11th Dimension
+2018–2024: Beware the Book of Eli, Stokeley, Sin City The Mixtape, and 11th Dimension

 In May 2018, Goulbourne released his third mixtape Beware the Book of Eli, which featured the single "DoIHaveTheSause?".
 In June that same year, he was named one of XXLs "2018 Freshman Class".
 On November 30, 2018, Goulbourne released his debut studio album, Stokeley, which includes the songs "Faucet Failure" and "Nuketown" featuring Juice Wrld.
 The album peaked at number 6 on the Billboard 200 chart.